mbykov/fanki/Readme.md

 Therefore, no language parsers or analysers are used in dictionary searches.
 Only unchangeable and specially defined forms in the dictionary will be found.

-Analyzers will be used in the older version of Fanki
+Analyzers will be used in the future more mature version of Fanki for desktop